-1- Accept the fact that they are there!
-Don't let them get the best of you.
+1- Accept the fact that they are there and don't let them get the best of you!

 2- Find a way to minimize the dark circles under eyes; therefore, get a good concealer and master the technique on how to camouflage like a pro!

 3- Protect your eyes from the sun's rays.
 The skin around the eye area is thinner and less capable of manufacturing the firming tissue collagen than skin in other places.
 Use eye creams with SPF 15 or higher every day to protect from the sun's collagen-depleting rays.

 4- When concealing under your eyes, you will need to counter balance the most prominent under tone of your under eye circles.
 A yellow based concealer corrects most of the darkness under your eyes.
 Yellow conteracts blue/purple so be sure to avoid anything else.
 Any concealer that is too light, will make the thin skin under your eye appear grey.
 Blah.
 You don't want that.
 The common sense method is to use a very light concealer to camouflage the darkness but IT.
 WILL.
 NOT.